saebswaity/Vibe-Coding-HandBook/Docker/Container_Patterns.md

 ### 🚀 **Scalability**

 - Each service can be scaled independently
-- Load balancing through the manager container
+- Load balancing through the manager-based architecture
 - Easy to add new services to the architecture

 ### 🛡️ **Reliability**